wix-incubator/wix-code-docs/guides/getting-started.md

 ![alt_text](../media/gettingStarted1.png)

 Follow the steps below to get familiar with the basic structure and syntax of Corvid.
+You can also scroll to the bottom to see the [complete code](#example-code) for this exercise.

 ## Step 1: Create a New Wix Site